clykins90/photo_report/README.md

 - Express.js
 - MongoDB
 - Mongoose
-- Multer for temporary file handling
+- Multer for file handling
 - Sharp for image processing
 - JWT for authentication
 - PDFKit for PDF generation with enhanced styling
-- OpenAI API for photo analysis and report generation
+- OpenAI API for photo analysis

 ### Frontend
 - React.js